H.R. 4016: Department of Defense Appropriations Act, 2026

 Why it matters

 H.R.
 4016 funds the Department of Defense for fiscal year 2026, but it is also a policy bill wrapped inside a spending bill.
-The biggest budget signal is $8.75 billion in explicit reductions: $3 billion tied to what the bill calls H.R.
-1 efficiencies, $1 billion from bulk fuel rates, $3.75 billion tied to cooperation with the Department of Government Efficiency, and another $1 billion from management efficiencies.
+The biggest budget signal is $8.75 billion in explicit reductions, spread across four provisions: $3 billion tied to what the bill calls H.R.
+1 efficiencies, $1 billion from favorable bulk fuel rates, $3.75 billion from cooperation with the Department of Government Efficiency, and another $1 billion from management improvements.
+A separate provision trims $750 million more from working-capital fund cash balances.

 H.R.
 4016 Bill Summary